jfpatrick/accsoft-gui-rad-comrad/docs/basic/controls.rst

 To connect a widget in ComRAD Designer, locate the property with the same name in the "Property Editor".
 There, you can either enter a string value into the field, or click "..." button to open a Device Property dialog, that allows you to discover devices and their structure.
-In the same dialog, you can select the protocol and optionally assign a cycle selector.
+In the same dialog, you can select the protocol.

 .. figure:: ../img/device_selector_from_prop.png
    :align: center